Perth, Western Australia is a beautiful city, more like a big country town than a capital city.

 4. Cheryl Renwick, 33

 Cheryl went missing some time between Sunday, May 25th and Monday, May 26th 1986.
-Her car was found at Perth Airport, speculating that she had gone a secret holiday without telling her family.
+Her car was found at Perth Airport, speculating that she had gone on a secret holiday without telling her family.
 Police checks revealed Cheryl had not left on a flight and none of her clothing was missing from her South Perth unit.
 Friends and family suspect Cheryl Renwick may have been a victim of David and Catherine Birnie.

 5. Lisa Jane Brown, 19